Cross-chain transfers on Signet

 Moving from Ethereum to Signet always occurs in the same block, and cannot be censored or delayed by anyone.

-Signet introduces Conditional Transactions to enable both local trades, and cross-chain transfers.
+Signet introduces to enable both local trades, and cross-chain transfers.

 Conditional transactions succeed if and only if some condition is met at the end of execution.
 This condition can look at state within the rollup, or in limited cases on Ethereum.
 This allows same-block interaction and trading with Ethereum.